-Lerato Mbele is a presenter for BBC World News television and is the host of the weekly television programme ‘Africa Business Report’.
+Lerato Mbele is a business presenter for BBC World Television and is the host of the weekly television programme ‘Africa Business Report’.
 This programme is designed to showcase the wealth of opportunities, innovation and talent that Africa offers as an investment destination.
 However it does not shy away from the real issues such as poverty, infrastructure constraints and skills shortages that are pervasive in Africa.
 The show aims to offer a balanced approach to the popular notion of ‘Africa Rising.’

 Lerato and team form part of the BBC Africa Business Unit, which is responsible for all coverage of economic news output from Africa, for both radio and television.
 Lerato joined the BBC in 2012 and began as the co-presenter of the Newsday, a radio show aimed at raising the profile of Africa in the broader agenda of world news and current affairs.
 In that year Lerato has reported for the BBC and presented shows from the USA, Switzerland, London and parts of Africa.